 The board appointment process outlined in the resolution resembles the process used to appoint board members at Michigan’s other 12 public universities — a setup, McBroom argued, that yields vastly better outcomes.

-“There’s been controversy and turmoil from all three of these universities over the last couple of decades,” McBroom said of UM, MSU and Wayne State.
-“The other universities seem to be far more stable.
+“There’s been controversy and turmoil from all three of these universities over the last couple of decades,” McBroom said of UM, Michigan State and Wayne State.
+“The other universities seem to be far more stable.”

-The proposed changes come as the universities, over the past several years, have been beset by various board-level controversies and scandals, including the handling of allegations regarding serial pedophile Larry Nassar at MSU, similar issues related to Dr. Robert Anderson at UM and perennial presidential departures at the universities.
-Both Wayne State and UM are currently operating with interim presidents.
+The proposed changes come as the three universities during the past several years have been beset by board-level controversies and scandals, including the handling of allegations regarding serial pedophile Larry Nassar at MSU, similar issues related to Dr. Robert Anderson at UM and perennial presidential departures at the universities.

 On Sunday, the MSU board hastily held a virtual meeting to pass new “duty of loyalty” rules to punish trustees who “undermine” board decisions.
-They also voted to nearly double MSU President Kevin Guskiewicz’s salary.
+The trustees also voted to nearly double MSU President Kevin Guskiewicz’s salary to $2 million a year.

-Markkanen argued that the current system for the university boards has resulted in a lack of diversity in terms of geography and experience, with 24 members of the three university boards residing in just six of the state’s 83 counties.
-Six of the eight UM regents, Markkanen added, are lawyers.
+Markkanen argued that the current system for the university boards has resulted in a lack of diversity in geography and experience, with 24 members of the three university boards residing in just six of the state’s 83 counties.
+Six of the eight UM regents, he added, are lawyers.

-“I think our three great research universities would benefit from a more diverse membership,” he said.
+“I think our three great research universities would benefit from a more diverse membership,” Markkanen said.

 Likewise, the April 19 Michigan Democratic Party convention has spurred calls for audits and reform from multiple top Democrats after problems with the vote-counting system and questions about whether the party’s own rules for the candidate nomination event were followed.